 Read more about our expert – Mike Seibert

 You know the kind – the fake IRS agent on the phone, the Nigerian sweepstakes winner.
 There are so many scams trying to deceive our seniors.
-We will cover the latest as Anthony draws on his personal knowledge and contributions to the Charlotte Today Show.
+We will cover the latest from one who should know – Bob Blancato – the National Coordinator of the bipartisan 3000-member Elder Justice Coalition.

 Even with advance directives and powers of attorney you may not be protected.
 Just ask Catherine Falk, daughter of Peter Falk (Columbo).
 She’ll cover a topic most of us are unfamiliar with – Guardianship.